How to organize a coloring play date?

-As an adult, keeping children occupied for the entire duration of play date is probably your priority.
+As an adult, keeping all participants occupied for the entire duration of the playdate is probably your priority.
 But on the other hand, it is not always the easiest task and requires some imagination.
-So what are good ideas for activities prepared for such occasion?
+So what are good ideas for activities prepared for such an occasion?
 For example, getting them to color pages is a fantastic activity for peers to engage in.
 It will provide a light-hearted focus for them to have a positive experience over such a simple activity.

 2 Coloring stations

 It is a good idea to prepare coloring stations.
-To do that choose different themes based on the children’s interests.
+To do that choose different themes based on individual interests.
 Scatter a few pages of each theme around the house in different areas according to their themes.
-Maybe stick the Disney characters on the dining room table.
+Maybe stick the Lego coloring pages on the dining room table.
 How about placing the animal pictures on the kitchen floor?
 The birds, on the other hand, can be put outside on the patio – I think you get the picture.

-The weather may be getting warmer, so why not take this play date outside?
+The weather may be getting warmer, so why not make this playdate outside?
 Create a messy coloring play area – maybe use larger coloring pages for added fun.
 Encourage kids to make as much mess with the colors as possible (change of clothes afterward may be required).

 3 Time to rest

 So the first lap has been completed?
 It is now a good time to have a little rest.
 Perhaps make a snack and drink and give kids an opportunity to talk about the coloring.
 Was it fun?
 Did they enjoy being on their own?

 Once they are refreshed simply repeat what you did previously with some minor changes.
 For example, this time get them all coloring pages together at each station.
 Use a stopwatch to time them for however long you wish.
 And then simply sit back and observe how they operate with each other.
 Look out for how they interact with each other.
 Do they help each other out?
 What is their topic of conversation?
 Does one talk more than the other?
 Does it feel natural?
 This helps to see if all children are liked and get on well with each other.
 Sometimes you can see problems that you would not notice in other circumstances.